 Bob’s lecture experience includes many guest speaking engagements for the American Law Institute of the American Bar Association; the Inspector General Academy; the U.S. Army Judge Advocate General School; the George Washington University Graduate Law Degree in Federal Procurement Law Program; and specialized training programs developed for the Department of Justice National Advocacy Center; the Department of Interior, the National Science Foundation, the Agency for International Development, National Aeronautics and Space Administration, Department of Transportation, Department of Commerce and the Director of National Intelligence.

-Bob is a member of the Virginia State Bar and the American Bar Association, Public Contract Law Section, and Co-Chair of the Suspension and Debarment Committee.
+Bob is a contributing author to the ABA’s Practitioner's Guide to Suspension and Debarment, 1st, 2nd, 3rd, and 4th editions.
+He is a co-author of the 1988 Government-wide Common Rule for Non-Procurement Suspension and Debarment; primary author of the 2003 revised common rule.
+Bob is a member of the Virginia State Bar and the American Bar Association, Public Contract Law Section, and past co-chair of the Suspension and Debarment Committee.
 Bob received his undergraduate education at the United States Naval Academy and the University of Rhode Island, and his law degree from George Mason University.
-He is a long-time resident of Arlington Virginia.
+He is a long time resident of Arlington Virginia.